 - Have, or expect to have, a bachelor's degree from a fully accredited college or university by the date of anticipated enrollment.

 - Have taken the Law School Admission Test (LSAT) administered by the Law School Admission Council (LSAC) within the last 5 years.

-- Register with the Law School Data Assembly Service (LSDAS).
-(The LSAT/LSDAS Information Book may be obtained on most campuses or from the Law School Admission Council.)
+- Register with the Credential Assembly Service (CAS).
+(The LSAT/CAS Information Book may be obtained on most campuses or from the Law School Admission Council.)

 No particular curriculum, major or courses are required for admissions.
 Generally, the broadest possible educational background is recommended.

 Register with the Credential Assembly Service-CAS (formerly the Law School Data Assembly Service-LSDAS)